emvaized/open-in-popup-window-extension/README.md

 - [ ] Option to translate selected text in popup window, with dedicated keyboard hotkey

 ## Privacy
 This extension doesn't collect any private data.
-It only requires access to currently open page in order to fetch information about the object under cursor when drag and drop event occured or context menu was opened.
+It requires access to currently open page in order to fetch information about the object under cursor and the screen coordinates, as well as inject scripts for custom triggers (drag and drop, shift+click etc).
+Without such access, only opening popups from context menu will work, but the popup positioning might be incorrect.

 ## Some of my other projects
 * <img src="https://github.com/emvaized/selecton-extension/raw/master/src/assets/icons/logo-new.png" width="20"> [SelectON](https://github.com/emvaized/selecton-extension) – smart popup with actions on text selection